Congo trains 3,000 new army recruits amid Rwanda tensions

 “Young people decided to abandon their activities — they left to enlist in their army to fight because Ukraine was invaded,” Butsira told AP.
 “Here I also gave up my job and I joined my friends to go fight.”

-Congolese President Felix Tshisekedi also has called on his citizens to mobilize against “Rwandan aggression” in Rutshuru territory on Thursday.
+Congolese President Felix Tshisekedi also has called on his citizens to mobilize against “Rwandan aggression” in Rutshuru territory.

 “We must be aware that no one but ourselves will save our nation and that this requires from each of us a mobilization all around,” he said on RTNC radio.